treeverse/lakeFS/docs/reference/security/external-principals-aws.md

     # do something
 ```

-## Login to lakeFS
+## Get lakeFS API Token

 the login to lakeFS is done by calling the [login API][login-api] with the `GetCallerIdentity` request signed by the client.
-Currently, the login operation is support out of the box in [lakeFS Hadoop FileSystem][lakefs-hadoopfs] version 0.2.4 or above.
+Currently, the login operation is support out of the box in [lakeFS Hadoop FileSystem][lakefs-hadoopfs] version 0.2.4, see [Spark usage][lakefs-spark].
 Other clients (i.e HTTP, Python etc) can use the login endpoint to authenticate to lakeFS but, you will have to build the request input.

 ## Using with Spark

 [external-principal-admin]:  {% link reference/cli.md %}#external
 [login-api]: {% link reference/api.md %}#auth/externalPrincipalLogin
 [lakefs-hadoopfs]:  {% link integrations/spark.md %}#lakefs-hadoop-filesystem
+[lakefs-spark]:  {% link integrations/spark.md %}#usage-with-temporaryawscredentialslakefstokenprovider